aee-san-diego/aeesd-member-resources/content/Safety.md

+# Your Safety

 > [!danger]
 > Since 2000, an average of 439 workers die each year in California as a result of fatal occupational injuries.

 Being in the field, and especially in existing buildings in various states of repair/disrepair, as an energy engineer exposes you to many occupational hazards.
 It's important that you receive training and personal protective equipment from your employer to perform your work safely - especially at a customer's facility.
-# Commercial Pressure & The "Get It Done" Trap
+## Commercial Pressure & The "Get It Done" Trap

 Energy engineers frequently encounter "blind" site visits—RFP job walks or preliminary audits where site conditions are unknown until you arrive.
 You may find yourself standing at the base of a roof access point with the wrong ladder, or no ladder at all, facing a critical decision.